 There is a short trail that runs parallel to the shore, perfect for strolling under the palms in the shade.
-Waves are quite calm since it is like a bay but there are rocks/reef so be careful if going swimming.

 When we visited in September, there was only one other person there – it was all ours in the morning.
 Other beaches around Puerto Viejo like Playa Cocles and Punta Uva can get crowded during high season or weekends but at Chiquita, I felt like I was in my own little beach paradise!

-Playa Chiquita Map
+Playa Chiquita Location

 You can easily drive, bike or take the bus to Playa Chiquita from Puerto Viejo.

 Bus: There is a bus that runs from Puerto Viejo to Manzanillo every day at 6:45, 7:45, 9:45, 11:45, 13:45, 16:45, 18:45 and 19:45 every day.
 On Sundays, they have extra service at 12:45.
 15:45 and 17:45.
 You can get off at Chiquita (there is a big road sign).

 There isn’t direct road access to the beach so if you drive, you will need to park on the road and walk down the trails to the beach.

 There isn’t really a parking lot for Chiquita beach.
 We parked alongside the road and walked to the beach near Villas del Caribe.